Never Miss a Chance to Do the Most Good

 Tap to Give Program Protocol and Guidelines

-• Each corps will create their own campaigns within Tap to Give
+• Each corps will create its campaigns within Tap to Give

 • Donations received under the corps' campaigns will be assigned the corps Revenue Location Code